 Alberta Environment and Parks, and its partners, collect surface water quality samples in rivers, lakes and other water bodies across the province.
 Most of the physical and chemical data from the monitoring program are stored in Water Data System (WDS), a module of the Environmental Management System (EMS).
 The EMS supplies data to the Environmental Data Warehouse, the source of online surface water quality data.
 Other datasets, such as biological data, are being added to WDS as resources allow.

-The data have gone through a verification/validation process; however, occasional errors or anomalies may occur.
+The data have gone through a verification or validation process; however, occasional errors or anomalies may occur.
 Users should be aware of changes and improvements to field sampling and analytical laboratory methods (for example, improved method detection limits) when comparing water quality samples collected over time.

 What you get